Called to scene

 At an open pit polymetallic mine in Mexico, there were problems afoot in the two 38 ft diameter SAG mills.
 At the heart of things: the design of the steel discharger linings.
 Adopted to reduce the number of lining pieces and thus shorten installation time, the design was having some unintended – and serious – consequences.

-Excessive wear in the cone of the discharger that left large gaps between the cones.
+- Excessive wear in the centre cone of the discharger that left large gaps between the cones.
 These gaps allowed the flow of fine material into the mill, reducing grinding efficiency.